CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 ### Compare Behavorial and Gate Level Simulations

-Why should you simulation pre and post-synthesis is the logic does not change?
+Why should you run simulation pre and post-synthesis if the logic does not change?
 Timing.

-Open both waveforms (the one from RTL simulation and the other from gate level simulation), or screenshoot one and open the other in DVE.
+Open both waveforms (the one from RTL simulation and the other from gate level simulation), or screenshoot one and open the other in GTKWave.
 Notice that the waveforms look similar, but not exactly the same.
 Let’s see why.

 By default, the logic gates behave ideally.
 In this context, "ideally" means the output is valid *instantly* when a new input is presented.
 Depending on the operating conditions of the chip (voltage, process variation, temperature), the delay through a gate will be different.
 CAD tools calculate the delay for you, and annotate the delay onto the gates using an SDF file like the one you just saw.

-Gate-level simulations are annotated with timing information so signal propogation matters.
-In other words, gate output *does not change instantly* with a new input, the signal must propogate through the gate.
+Gate-level simulations are annotated with timing information so signal propagation matters.
+In other words, gate output *does not change instantly* with a new input, the signal must propagate through the gate.
 This effect the simulation in two ways:

-1. The input must propogate through the gate at the rising edge.
+1. The input must propagate through the gate at the rising edge.
 Therefore, the clk-q time matters (clk-q is the latency between the rising edge of the clock, until a valid output appears gate output)

-    To see the consquence of annotated simultions, first configure the waveforms so that you see at least the `clk` and `delay_chain0` signals (hint: you may need to go down to the DUT level of hierarchy in the left pane).
+    To see the consequence of annotated simulations, first configure the waveforms so that you see at least the `clk` and `delay_chain0` signals (hint: you may need to go down to the DUT level of hierarchy in the left pane).
 Zoom into the first rising edge of `delay_chain0`, around the 50ns mark.
 Recall that in an RTL-level sim, logic gates behave ideally (output change instantly).
 This means that the flip-flop output `delay_chain0` would change state (given an input that has changed) perfectly synchronously to the rising edge of `clk`.
 However, you will see here that the transition edge of `delay_chain0` is *some amount of time after the rising edge* of `clk`.This delay was annotated in the SDF as the flop’s clk-q time (`IOPATH CLK Q`, for rising and falling edges) and properly simulated in VCS.

     Try looking at some other signals and think about why some signals have more delay than others.
 Also try out some of the other options in the wave viewer to try and figure out what is going on.
-If you get stuck on anything that you are trying to do, you can look at the Synopsys DVE User Guide in the `eecs151` home directory:
-    `/home/ff/eecs151/labs/manuals/dve_ug.pdf`.

 2. Since signal propogration delay matter slower clock periods are needed.
 Examining `sim-gl-syn.yml` will reveal that `CLOCK_PERIOD=20.00` ns.
 Because Sky130 is a legacy process, operating at 1 GHz would produce errors.